Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 12,000 people.
 That left us with 53 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Quincy took the distinction of being the most Asian, while Palmer Town was the least Asian city.
+Quincy took the distinction of being the most Asian, while Southbridge Town was the least Asian city.
+You can download the data here.

 There You Have It - Asian Populations Across Massachusetts